jfypk/jeff-park.com/README.md

 </html>
 ```

-To run a local version of the portfolio:
+# Run a local version of the portfolio:

 ```
 npm install
-node server
+nodemon server
+npm run build-css
 ```